edbzn/dotfiles/README.md

 [![CI](https://github.com/edbzn/dotfiles/actions/workflows/ci.yml/badge.svg)](https://github.com/edbzn/dotfiles/actions/workflows/ci.yml)

-This repository provides my ready-to-use dev environment in seconds using [Ansible](https://www.ansible.com) and [GNU Stow](https://www.gnu.org/software/stow/).
+This repository provides a ready-to-use dev environment using [Ansible](https://www.ansible.com) and [GNU Stow](https://www.gnu.org/software/stow/).
+It installs, configures, and synchronizes all your essential developer tools, dotfiles, and secrets — enabling you to spin up a complete, personalized workspace on any machine in seconds.

-## Setup
+## 🚀 Setup

 1. Clone the repository in the home directory.